 After a few short weeks of settling in from our December move, we jumped right into figuring out what we wanted – and then, what we could afford – to update our new house and really make it our own.
 We were well-equipped with ideas, but lacked the time and most of the skills required to implement them.
 And then, “the Boys” came into our lives.

 Ryan and Sean, partners in a two-man operation called Distinctive Home Solutions, basically lived with us for the better part of 10 weeks.
 Since Rob and I both work at home, most days started by welcoming the Boys to work and then each going about our business.
 Ryan is a skilled carpenter, while Sean is a licensed electrician and plumber.
 Between them, they were able to handle everything we dreamed up, plus a lot of other little surprises along the way.

 By April, most of the interior work was done, including painting most of the main level and basement, painting kitchen and bathroom cabinets, replacing ugly carpet with beautiful bamboo hardwood and building out an extended kitchen island.
 In early May, the Boys tackled painting our enormous deck and building raised garden beds.
 During the many weeks of projects, there were lots of challenges and occasional changes in course, but we worked as a team to come up with some pretty great solutions.
-See my9 for Before, During, and After highlights.
+See my for Before, During, and After post for highlights.